HD 38529

-HD 38529 (138 G. Orionis) is a binary star approximately 138 light-years away in the constellation of Orion.
+HD 38529 (138 G. Orionis) is a binary star system approximately 138 light-years away in the constellation of Orion.

 HD 38529 A

-HD 38529 A is a yellow subgiant star, which has also been classified as a main sequence dwarf of spectral type G4V.
-It is about 40% more massive than the Sun.
+HD 38529 A is a yellow subgiant star of spectral type G4IV, though it has also been classified as a main sequence dwarf of type G4V and a borderline giant star of type G8III/IV.
+It is about 48% more massive than the Sun.

 Two substellar companions are known in orbit around this star, including one with a mass near the deuterium fusion limit that is often used as the dividing line between giant planets and brown dwarfs.
 There is a debris disk located at least 86 astronomical units from the star.
 Its orbit is probably mildly misaligned with the planetary orbits, by 21−45°.